 Players Who Have Died This Day

-Of the seven Yankee players who call November 4 their birthday, it’s unfortunate that outfielder Ryan Thompson is best known for the line drive he hit that struck the face of Boston hurler Bryce Florie on September 8, 2000.
+Of the eight Yankee players who call November 4 their birthday, it’s unfortunate that outfielder Ryan Thompson is best known for the line drive he hit that struck the face of Boston hurler Bryce Florie on September 8, 2000.
 Thompson got his start in Toronto but was acquired by the Mets along with Jeff Kent for David Cone.
 He played for the Mets from 1992 through 1995, then garnered three homers and 14 rbi’s as a free agent playing outfield for the Yanks down the stretch in 2000.

 Righty Joe Beggs failed to impress in his debut season of 1938 with the Yanks, managing a 3-2 record, but he was a cog in the 1940 World Champion Cincinnati Reds pitching staff, as he finished with eight years in that Ohio city and two more with the New York Giants.
 The Yanks sent Beggs to the Reds for Lee Grissom in January 1940.

 Bill Henderson (1901) is the senior in experience of three birthdaying righthanders who pitched only for the team in the Bronx.
 Henderson gave up seven hits and four earned runs over eight innings during three games for the 1930 Yankees.
 Trailing in experience are Roger Slagle (1953), who pitched to no record in just one game for the 1979 Yankees; and Loyd Colson (1947), who did exactly the same in Pinstripes in 1970.
 They played nine seasons apart; they were drafted nine years apart, Slagle the 20th pick of the secondary phase of the 1976 amateur draft; and Colson in the 28th round in 1967.